In Goa, 54 village councils vow to stop coal trucks passing through their streets

 A third project that has generated animosity not only among citizens and fishing communities but also within the coalition government is the Centre’s listing of six river stretches – the Mandovi, Zuari, Chapora, Mapusa, Sal and Cumbarjua – as national waterways.
 The Goa Forward Party, a partner in the Bharatiya Janata Party-led coalition government, has expressed fear that the move might adversely affect the livelihoods of fishermen.

-The Congress has also opposed the move.
-Former party MP Shantaram Naik has even alleged that the state cabinet gave its assent to the project without fully understanding its ramifications and was now seeking the removal of the six rivers from the Central list.
+The Congress has also opposed the move and demanded the removal of the six rivers from the central list.
+Former party MP Shantaram Naik has even alleged that the state cabinet gave its assent to the project without fully understanding its ramifications.
 In the face of this resistance, the Goa government is yet to finalise the memorandum of understanding between the state, the Centre and the Inland Waterways Authority of India to develop the waterways.

 However, the Mormugao Port Trust signed a memorandum of understanding with the Inland Waterways Authority of India in September 2016 to develop a 182-km stretch of national waterways in Goa.
 The development work includes dredging, bank protection, the construction of a terminal with cargo handling facilities, off-shore structures and related infrastructure.